LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ### Parameters with fixed values

-Sometimes you'll want to use a fixed value for a parameter:
+Sometimes you’ll want to use a fixed value for a parameter:

 ```
 # Extract the page parameter from the path, or fix the value for /